Services

 Headless storefront

-• Buys:Separation of concerns, UX flexibility where it matters
+• Buys:Separation of concerns, UX flexibility where conversion or market speed matters

-• You own:More failure modes and monitoring coverage
+• You own:More failure modes, monitoring coverage, and release discipline

 • Failure mode:Fragmentation without discipline